BryanH/spat/readme.txt

 0.95 Added plural/singular tag to avoid confusion and easy-to-make mistakes

-0.93 Made our Stylesheet/Javascript only show up on pages that have our shortcode, for speed.
+0.93 Made our Stylesheet/Javascript only show up on pages that have our shortcode, for speed

 0.90 Hard-coded stylesheet